 Edge sorting is a technique used in what is known as advantage gambling.
-Advantage gambling can be defined as using legal methods in comparison to actual cheating when playing casino games.
+Advantage gambling is using legal methods in comparison to actual cheating when playing casino games.

 Used mainly when playing house-banked games but also used in games such as poker.
 A player who uses this method is known as an advantage player (AP).

-Advantage playing exploits the built-in characteristics of a game and gives them an advantage over the casino or players.
-In the past this technique was not really considered illegal, but casinos usually discourage this type of play and players have been banned because of it.
+Advantage playing exploits a game and gives them an advantage over the casino or players.
+In the past, this technique was not considered illegal.
+However, casinos usually discourage this type of play and banned players.

-Players who use this technique try to determine if a card will be low or high by studying the differences on the backs of cards, this is done with the help of a casino employee such as a dealer, who will unwittingly sort the cards from low to high.
+Players who use this technique try to determine if a card will be low or high by studying the differences on the backs of cards.
+Generally, a casino employee such as a dealer will unwittingly sort the cards from low to high.

-It’s not a technique that you can use when playing the slots NZ has to offer, but it can be applied in many card games.
+It’s not a technique that you can use when playing slots, but it can apply in many card games.

 Is Edge Sorting Legal?

-In 2012 Edge Sorting came to the fore when a world-famous poker player, Phil Ivey, found a resourceful and innovative way of exploiting the game.
+In 2012 Edge Sorting came to the fore when a world-famous poker player, Phil Ivey, found a way of exploiting the game.
 Little did he know that it was also going to be deemed illegal.

-Games like baccarat that was made famous by James Bond is a casino game based on chance and players require no special skill or strategy to play.
-Blackjack on the other hand is a game where a player will increase their chance of winning by using a good strategy.
+Games like Baccarat that was made famous by James Bond is a casino game based on chance and players require no specialized skill to play.
+Blackjack, on the other hand, is a game where a player will increase their chance of winning by using a good strategy.

-During 2012 Ivey played Baccarat at various casinos in New Jersey and Britain and he won huge amounts of money.
-With the four times he played in Atlantic City at the Borgata Casino and Spa he won around $6.9 million and then the two visits to Crockfords in London where he won over $10 million.
+During 2012 Ivey played Baccarat at various casinos in New Jersey and Britain, and won vast amounts of money.
+With the four times he played in Atlantic City at the Borgata Casino and Spa he earned around $6.9 million.
+Furthermore, two visits to Crockfords in London won him over $10 million.

-His huge winnings prompted both the casinos to launch an investigation.
-It was discovered that Ivey had used edge sorting, and this had enabled him to pick out the good cards using the patterns on the back of them.
+His huge winnings prompted both of the casinos to launch an investigation.
+Casinos realized that Ivey had used edge sorting.
+Thus enabling him to pick out the good cards using the patterns on the back of them.
 The casinos argued that he had cheated.

-Ivey retaliated and maintained that he had used edge sorting but that he believed it was not cheating and was a legitimate technique used in casinos.
+Ivey retaliated and maintained that he had used edge sorting but that he believed it was not cheating.

 Courts Deem Edge Sorting Illegal

-Ivey’s case was taken to the federal court that voted in favour of the Borgata, and he was instructed to return the winnings he received from them.
-The judge said it wasn’t fraud, but that it also wasn’t really cheating, but the casino could keep the money.
+Ivey’s case was taken to the federal court that voted in favour of the Borgata, and he had to return the winnings he received from them.
+The judge said it wasn’t fraud, but that it also wasn’t cheating, but the casino could keep the money.

-The court said in their findings that in their perspective, Baccarat is a game of chance and that the cards that are dealt during a game are completely random and a player should have no knowledge of the cards.
+The court said in their findings that in their perspective, Baccarat is a game of chance and that the cards dealt during a game are completely random, and a player should have no knowledge of the cards.

-They said that Ivey knew exactly what he was doing and that he planned and carefully executed his plan.
+They said that Ivey knew precisely what he was doing and that he planned and carefully executed his plan.
 Ivey still maintains his innocence.